Church of Saint Lawrence (Itaparica): History

 The Church of Saint Lawrence was constructed in the 16th century as part of the plantation of Gabriel Soares de Sousa (1540–1591), a Portuguese explorer and naturalist.
 He describes a chapel as an integral part of his plantation in his Tratado Descritivo do Brasil of 1587.
 Ubaldo Osório, in A Ilha de Itaparica, states that the church was constructed in 1610, a more likely date of construction.
 Rocha Pita cites a report from Father Luiz Ferreira that a sermon against the Dutch incursion in Brazil was made from the pulpit of the church; this event dates to approximately 1623.
 The design of the Church of Saint Lawrence was likely influenced by the Church of Santo Amaro do Catú, also on the island of Itaparica, which has a single nave, corridors, and porch.

 The bell tower dates to the late 17th century; its pyramidal endings of towers only appear in Bahia in the second half of the century, notably in S. Antonio de Cairú and Parish Church of Saint Bartholomew.
 The side corridors seem original to the structure, but the left corridor was modified, possibly in the 19th century.

-The church was damaged by the soldiers under General Madeira during the Brazilian fight for independence in 1822.
+The church was damaged by the soldiers under General Madeira during the Brazilian was of Independence in 1822.
 It was abandoned and in ruin by 1941.
 IPHAN carried out significant restoration works during this period, including reconstruction of the roof, the lining of the main chapel, stabilization of the walls, replacement of cement floors with ceramic tiles and restoration of carpentry and carving.
 This work was finished in 1944.
 General restoration work was carried out again in 1977.